 3. Buy Something Yummy

-If you don't have time to whip up something special in your kitchen or your pet doesn't go for fruits and veggies, pick up a special snack at the store.
+If you don’t have time to whip up something special in your kitchen or your pet doesn’t go for fruits and veggies, pick up a special snack at the store.
 Just be sure to go easy on those goodies and check the ingredient list.
-Store-bought treats can contain a lot of
+Store-bought treats can contain a lot of salt, sugar, and fats, which can be unhealthy for your pet.

 In fact, too many treats can cause your pet to gain weight, which can lead to obesity.
 Obesity is a growing problem for pets and can result in all kinds of health issues from back pain and joint problems to heart disease and diabetes.